GYMNASTICS SEXUAL ABUSE

 When a perpetrator is in a position of power over a victim, sexual abuse can be particularly complicated.
 A victim might be groomed, threatened, or coerced by coaches, assistants, or sports doctors.
 Grooming often involves buying the athlete gifts or giving them special treatment over other students to gain trust.
 Sometimes the person in power will convince the student that they are in love.
 A gymnast might fear removal from the team or other consequences if they report the abuse.

-The vast majority of gymnastics sexual abuse victims are underage.
+The vast majority of sexual abuse victims are underage.
 This adds to the heinous nature of this type of sexual assault.
-It’s also a reason why gymnastics sexual abuse often goes undiscovered and unreported.
+It’s also a reason why sexual abuse often goes undiscovered and unreported.

-Young victims of sexual abuse often do not understand that sexual abuse is taking place.
+Young victims of sexual abuse in gymnastics often do not understand that sexual abuse is taking place.
 When they realize what is happening, children may fear disclosing the abuse to their parents.
 Coaches, assistants, and sports doctors use their position of power to compel minor gymnasts to remain silent through threats or promises.

 Gymnasts spend a great deal of time with their coaches and other members of a gymnastics team.
 Limited supervision before and after training, private training, the use of locker rooms, and travel for competitions all create environments in which there are increased opportunities for sexual abuse to occur.